-Ideal body size identifiedDecember 3rd, 2012 in Psychology & Psychiatry /
+Ideal body size identifiedDecember 3, 2012 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—The ideal male and female bodies according to each of the sexes have been identified by researchers at Newcastle University using a special 3D design programme.